Controlling impact and vibration noise from materials handling

 Damping materials can be painted, sprayed, trowelled or glued onto the vibrating surface.
 Self-adhesive dampening sheets are also available and can be stuck on the inside or outside of a surface.
 It is possible to reduce noise by 5 to 25 dB(A) by covering most of the surface with a damping layer that is at least half as thick as the panel being treated.

-Constrained or sandwich damping involves sticking a rigid second layer, such as sheet metal or foil, over the viscoelastic damping layer as shown in figure 6.
+Constrained or sandwich damping involves sticking a rigid second layer, such as sheet metal or foil, over the viscoelastic damping layer as shown below.